micheledpierri/llm_cardiology_eval/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

-## 📣 Citation

-If you use this work, please cite it using the `CITATION.cff` file or the following:

-Rossi, M. et al. (2025).
-Evaluating Large Language Models in Cardiology.
-GitHub. https://github.com/your-username/llm-cardiology-eval

 ## 🤝 Contact

-For questions, please contact: michele.rossi@example.com
+For questions, please contact: micheledanilo.pierri@ospedaliriuniti.marche.it